AndyMokk/My-Projects/README.md

 # My-Projects

 Updates in Progress:
-I’m currently updating my projects and will upload them to myProjects within this week.
+I’m currently updating my projects and will upload them to myProjects as soon as possible.
 Stay tuned for upcoming changes and improvements!